Jasper County man dies after falling into manure lagoon on dairy farm, sheriff says

-Gordon Van Varen, 30, a northern Jasper County resident, was operating a large piece of vehicular equipment when it slid down a ramp into a lagoon of manure, according to Jasper County Sheriff Pat Williamson.
-Workers who did not witness the accident assumed Van Varen fell into the lagoon and subsequently called 911.
+Gordon Van Baren, a resident of northern Jasper County, was operating a large piece of vehicular equipment when it slid down a ramp into a lagoon of manure, Jasper County Sheriff Pat Williamson said.
+Workers who did not witness the accident assumed that Van Baren fell into the lagoon and subsequently called 911.

 State can seize all property of Indiana local governments, court rules